 top of page

-As a researcher, I can attest that many of us tend to get so focused on the disease that we lose sight of the person.
+As a researcher, I can attest that many of us tend to get too focused on the disease that we lose sight of the person.
 Short-cuts get made and our time gets rushed.
 The need to slow down and take the opportunity to engage with patients/clients without losing sight of our ethics- is a part of good medical practice.
 Keeping scientific integrity in check.
-When medical residents, students and healthcare professionals are exposed to person-centered approaches, learning to better support these populations- a change in care empathy shifts.
+When medical residents, students and healthcare professionals are exposed to person-centered approaches, learning to better support these populations- a change in empathetic care shifts.

 To develop a complete mind: Study the science of art, study the art of science.
 Learn how to see.
 Realize that everything connects to everything else. ~ Leonardo da Vinci